jekeating/MSCore_Lipidomics/README.md

   a.
 Follow video instructions under MSCore Microsoft Teams for help using LipidSearch

 ### 4. Open MainWorkupScript.Rmd in Rstudio and work your way down the individual code chunks (using green play button)
   a.
-Locations for user input are all in the first code chunk, briefly they are:
+Locations for user input are mostly in the first code chunk, briefly they are:
     i.
 Quanbrowser file names
     ii.
 Lipidsearch file name
     iii.
 Mass accuracy check file name
     iv.
 File path for the files above

+    v.
+Convert lipidsearch group ID's to real sample groups (e.g., s-1 to 'single stage MTBE extraction, code chunk starts @ line 452)

   b.
 The only other user input (if not visualizing data in R) is the internal standards selection spreadsheet
     i.
 A code chunk will export IS_choices.csv to the directory originally chosen